 This HR role can be incredibly profitable as those who are successful in finding suitable candidates for the executive positions can enjoy a handsome remuneration.
 They get their pay on a retainer basis and in full when the candidate is presented to the organization.
 They can also get a portion or a percentage of the hired executive’s first year compensation.

 The executive recruiter can earn an average salary of $67,276 per annum.
 In India, the median salary for this position is around Rs.
 4,50,000 per annum.

 5. Human Resources Manager

 A Human Resource manager is a generalist who acts as a link between the executives in the corporate level and the directors.
 They need to ensure that all the procedures within the company are complaint with its policies and business laws.

-In addition, the Human Resource manager also oversees staffing, benefits, employee relations, training, compensation and other aspects of an organization’s HR department.
+In addition, the Human Resources manager also oversees staffing, benefits, employee relations, training, compensation and other aspects of an organization’s HR department.
 Having effective time management skills and good communication are vital for this role as they have to handle multiple HR components.

 An MBA in HR management is not compulsory in getting an entry-level job in this position; however, having specialized certifications can improve your possibility of getting shortlisted for an interview call.
 If you have the required competencies and knowledge with four to five years of industry experience, organizations won’t hesitate to offer you lucrative pay for the HR Manager position.